 Literature survey and spatial coverage

-Web of science, Google Scholar as well as public data repositories were screened using “cdom”, “doc”, “dissolved organic carbon”, “absorption” keywords for datasets presenting raw (i.e. not summarized) values of DOC and optical properties of CDOM.
-The minimum variables required to consider a dataset were DOC, absorbance or absorption of CDOM, geographical coordinates and time of the sampling.
+Web of science, Google Scholar as well as public data repositories were searched using terms “cdom”, “doc”, “dissolved organic carbon”, “absorption” for datasets presenting raw (i.e. not summarized) values of DOC and optical properties of CDOM.
+The minimum variables required to be included in the dataset were DOC, absorbance or absorption of CDOM, geographical coordinates and time of the sampling.
 When not explicitly provided, geographical coordinates were estimated by hand using available sampling map in each study.
 For CDOM data, wavelengths and cuvette size used for the optical measurements were also required.
 Using these criteria, we compiled 43 datasets containing 11920 unique observations of simultaneous DOC and absorption properties of DOM measured between 1991 and 2014 (Fig. 1, Table 1).
 A total of 4308 observations with complete CDOM spectra (ie continuous measurements along a range of wavelengths) and 6518 observations with CDOM absorption measurement at discrete wavelengths were extracted.

 Observations were localized all around the world on five different continents and in seven oceans (Fig. 1, Supplementary Fig. 1A).
 A large proportion of the data were located in river and ocean ecosystems and to a lesser extend in estuaries, wetlands and lakes regions (Supplementary Fig. 1B).
 In North America, dense clusters of observations were mostly located along the coastline and in large river estuaries of the East Coast and along the Gulf of Mexico from the Rio Grande, Texas, to Anclote Island, Florida (Fig. 1B).